ksongbcit/better2learn/README.md

 ├── Tasktracker.html         # allows user to enter items to a to-do list and track their progress
                                through the term
-├── Schedule.html            # allows user to see class times and deadlines for all courses └── README.md
+├── Schedule.html            # allows user to see class times and deadlines for all courses └── README.md                # information on our application

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
 ├── images                   # Folder for images
     /background.jpg             # background image on all pages of application ├── scripts                  # Folder for scripts
-    /course-display.js          # functions for changing colour and display of items depending on which course is selected
+    ├── gradebook-scripts       # Folder for gradebook scripts /course-display.js          # functions for changing colour and display of items depending on which course is selected
-    /firebase-api.js            # API keys for firestore database /grades-set.js              # functions to setting, seeing, and changing grades /login.js                   # functions for login and creating initial collections in firestore /main.js                    # functions for customized experience upon login /tasktracker.js             # KYUNG
+        /grades-set.js              # functions to setting, seeing, and changing grades /firebase-api.js            # API keys for firestore database /login.js                   # functions for login and creating initial collections in firestore /main.js                    # functions for customized experience upon login /tasktracker.js             # KYUNG
 ├── styles                   # Folder for styles
-    /bottom-nav.css             # styling of bottom navigation bar /gradebook.css              # styling for gradebook feature
+    ├── gradebook-styles        # Folder for gradebook styles /gradebook.css              # styling for gradebook feature
-    /indexstyles.css            # styling for index landing page /loginstyles.css            # styling for login page
+    ├── scedule-styles        # Folder for gradebook styles /schedulestyle.css          # styling for schedule feature
-    /mainstyles.css             # styling for main landing page after user has logged in /schedulestyle.css          # styling for schedule feature
+    /bottom-nav.css             # styling of bottom navigation bar /indexstyles.css            # styling for index landing page /loginstyles.css            # styling for login page
-    /tasktrackerstyle.css       # styling for tasktracker feature
+    /mainstyles.css             # styling for main landing page after user has logged in /tasktrackerstyle.css       # styling for tasktracker feature

 Firebase hosting files: